Monument to the Soviet Army, Sofia: 2022: Reaction to the invasion of Ukraine by Russia

 The monument once again got painted in the colors of the Ukrainian flag like in 2014 following the attack on Ukraine by Russian forces.
 Three sides of the monument were vandalized in 2022.

-Removal
+Partial removal

-In 1993, the Sofia Municipal Council, took the decision decided to remove the monument.
+In 1993, the Sofia Municipal Council considered removing the monument.
 However, there was insufficient public support and thus the monument was not removed.

-A survey of 1003 Sofia citizens who are eligible to vote, undertaken between 30 September and 3 October 2023, indicated that 30.7% wanted the monument to remain in place, 27.8% agreed with having it relocated to a museum, and 22% wanted to have it demolished.
+A survey of 1003 Sofia citizens who were eligible to vote was undertaken between 30 September and 3 October 2023, indicating that 30.7% wanted the monument to remain in place, 27.8% agreed with relocating it to a museum, and 22% wanted it demolished.

-After the monument was illegally painted to resemble comic heroes in 2011, several politicians positioned themselves as supporting the removal of the monument.
-On June 29, a hearing was scheduled in Sofia; however, opinions at that time were still split, and there were not enough votes to support the move.
+After the monument was illegally painted to resemble comic heroes in 2011, several politicians started to support the removal of the monument.
+On June 29, a hearing was scheduled in Sofia, however opinions were still split and there were not enough votes to support the move.